Tuesday, September 06, 2022

 Dr. Terror's House of Horrors

 Amicus Productions is most famous for doing a run of horror anthology films in the sixties and seventies, and Dr. Terror's House of Horrors is probably the best known of them.
 It's a fun collection of cheesy, punchy horror stories that are told with humor but (mostly) no overt jokes.
-I have a lot of affection for it, having seen it a few times, usually in fragments, over the years, and it holds up pretty well all things considered.
+I have a lot of affection for it, having seen it a few times (usually in fragments) over the years, and it holds up really well.

 Five travellers sharing a train carriage are joined by a sixth passenger - And it's Peter Cushing!
 So you know things are going to get macabre.
 Well, that and that the title of the movie, and that it's an Amicus film.